crowdagger/crowbook-intl/README.md

 ## Updating your translation

-When you add new strings that need to be translated (by more calls to `lformat!`), or when you change the content of existing strings, you can use [Gettext's `msgmerge`](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html) command to update your translation.
-While it is not guaranteed that the formats are strictly identicals, it should work.
+When you add new strings that need to be translated (by more calls to `lformat!`), or when you change the content of existing strings, you can use [Gettext's `msgmerge` and `msgcmp`](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html) commands to update your translation.
+While it is not guaranteed that the formats are strictly identical, it should work.
 (That is, it is a bug if it doesn't; but at this stage, this library is absolutely not guaranteed to be bug-free.)

-## Warning
+# Warning

 In case the complexity of the operation didn't discourage you, I should warn you that this library is highly experimental at this time.

 ## Documentation ##